markgw/uh-nlp19/docs/day8/index.md

 Now you have three annotators and two scorers.
 Lets test them on unseen data.

-* Download and unpack development set [test.zip](test.zip), process it with all your annotators and both scorers.
+* Download and unpack test set [test.zip](test.zip), process it with all your annotators and both scorers.

 * Make a table, that would contain all your results on the test set.
 Give it a thought and try to make the table comprehensible for a reader.